 Questions for Assessing Suicidal Thinking and Behavior-Is the student suicidal; do they have a plan?
 Have you been thinking about hurting yourself or taking your own life?
 What happened to make you think about hurting or killing yourself?
 Do you know someone who's committed suicide?
 Has someone you care about died?
-Have you tried to hurt or kill yourself before?
+Have you tried to hurt or kill yourse before?
 Have you thought about how to make yourself die?
 How are you planning to hurt yourself?
-(Ask about access to a means to inflict self-harm that matches how the student responds-medications, firearms, etc.)

-Questions for Assessing Coping- How does the student solve problems?
+(Ask about access to a means to inflict self-harm that matches how the student responds-medications, firearms, etc.) Questions for Assessing Coping- How does the student solve problems?
 What would it take to make things better?
 What would have to happen for things to work out?
 What have you tried to do to make things better?
 Questions for Assessing Supports- What strengths and supports does the student have?
 Can you talk to family and friends about how you're feeling?
 Who have you told about how you are feeling?
 Are they helping you?
 Would you be willing to talk to someone about how you're feeling (e.g., a therapist)?

-Step 7: Develop a Suicide Prevention Plan for the Student at School

-Develop the Suicide Prevention Plan in partnership with the student and parent(s) or guardian(s).
-STUDENT SAFETY CONTRACT
+Step 7: Develop a Student Safety Plan for the Student at School Develop the Suicide Prevention Plan in partnership with the student and parent(s) or guardian(s).
+It includes coping strategies and is brief and in student's own words.
+See next page